hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-03-terminal-co-ipfs-web3-deployment-simplified.md

 * Terminal accommodates many frameworks such as gatsby, jekyll, create-react-app etc.
 * Terminal also handles DNS records.
 Either purchase a domain from them or point it to a domain you purchased elsewhere.
 * No need to manually update hashes, TXT values etc.
-* Terminal provides a[CID](https://docs.ipfs.io/guides/concepts/cid/)(content identifier) for more IPFS features such as verification and self hosting.
+* Terminal provides a [CID](https://docs.ipfs.io/guides/concepts/cid/)(content identifier) for more IPFS features such as verification and self hosting.

 ![](/media/deploypage.png)

 ## More Info

 * To request early access, visit [Terminal Beta](https://terminalbeta.typeform.com/to/kionHH).
-* For more details, check out their[documentation](https://docs.terminal.co/).
+* For more details, check out their [documentation](https://docs.terminal.co/).
 (More content soon)
-* For additional questions and 24/7 support, join their[Slack](https://app.slack.com/client/TT3NZ3XDY).
+* For additional questions and 24/7 support, join their [Slack](https://app.slack.com/client/TT3NZ3XDY).